hljames/jekyll-theme-manual50/README.md

 # jekyll-theme-manual50

-Welcome to your the manual50 Jekyll theme!
+Welcome to the manual50 Jekyll theme!

 ## Installation